pinobatch/numism/docs/good_coin.md

 Good coins for stage 2 fall in two major classes.
 Some cover misbehaviors of other notable early emulators, so that they score less than 10 between the first two stages.
-Other cover behaviors on which several later stage coins rely as a benchmark against which to test other behaviors.
+Others cover behaviors on which several later stage coins rely as a benchmark against which to test other behaviors.